One Day In Madrid Itinerary – 14 Stops Not To Miss!

 The Puerta Del Sol

-This is a main square in Madrid.
+This is the main square in Madrid.
 It is basically the Times Square of Madrid.
-Stop and take a look around to see all of the buildings and to get a feel for the place.
-Walk over the to statue of the bear eating the fruit out of the tree – the symbol of Madrid and grab a picture!
+Stop and look around to see all of the buildings and get a feel for the place.
+Walk over to the statue of the bear eating the fruit out of the tree – the symbol of Madrid and grab a picture!

 La Mallorquina